simukappu/shgit/README.md

 ## Design
 This tool is designed for following development style.
-* Remote repository (default name is 'origin') is folked from original repository (default name is 'upstream').
+* Your remote repository (default name is 'origin') is folked from upstream repository (default name is 'upstream').
-* Local repository is cloned from remote repository.
+* Local repository is cloned from your remote repository.
-* Your new commit in the local repository will be pushed to working branch in the remote repository.
+* Your new commit in the local repository will be pushed to working branch in your remote repository.
-* Then you will make pull request from your new remote working branch to base working branch (default name is 'development') in original repository.
+* Then you will make pull request from your new remote working branch to base working branch (default name is 'development') in upstream repository.

 ## Requirement
-1. Clone this repository in any <shgit-root-path> you like.
+1. Clone this repository in any \<shgit-root-path\> you like.
     ```sh
 $ cd <shgit-root-path>
 $ git clone https://github.com/simukappu/shgit.git
 ```

-2. Add "\<shgit-root-path\>/shgit/bin" to PATH environment variable.
+2. Add "\<shgit-root-path\>/shgit/bin" to PATH.
 Writing to profile (.bashrc, .bash_profile and so on) may also good for you.
     ```sh
 export PATH=<shgit-root-path>/shgit/bin:$PATH